ExistensialReset/flowmosr/README.md

 # 🌊 Flow / M-OS-R

-## A different way of living is possible
+## A different way of living is actually possible

 **You don’t need to optimize your life.**